Austria is a federal republic made up of nine provinces (Länder). Employment legislation is primarily a federal matter.

 Pay and conditions for a large majority of employees in Austria are set by industry-level collective agreements.
 Other important sources of law are “works agreements” signed at establishment level by employers and works councils, and individual employment contracts.
 The provisions of collective agreements take precedence over the provisions of works agreements and employment contracts, unless the latter are more favourable for the employee or concern matters that are not regulated in the collective agreement.

-The differences in treatment between the two groups has narrowed over time and at present the main distinctions (some of which will be abolished in 2021) apply in certain areas of termination of employment and aspects of the employment contract.
+The differences in treatment between the two groups have narrowed over time and one of the main distinctions, relating to dismissal notice periods, was harmonised in October 2021.
+The remaining differences apply mainly to certain areas of termination of employment and aspects of the employment contract.

 This article refers to employment law in the private sector only.